alanng10/NewYork/Docue/a.md

 New York has 1 define name.

-The name is "Lonatro".
+The name is "Lonaro".

-Lonatro word has spell.
+Lonaro word has spell.
 The spell is:
-"L" for
+"L" for Land Class.
-"o" for
+"o" for offer marry.
-"n" for
+"n" for never class.
-"a" for
+"a" for all node.
-"t" for
-"r" for
+"r" for radius time.
 "o" for